-Beside stretching to work the crick out their necks to relieve the pressure points of the angel’s wings between their shoulder blades and to dull the ache in their lower backs, translators have many other ways to spend the very elusive (almost utopian) spare time he gets between tight deadlines.
+Besides stretching to work the crick out their necks, to relieve the pressure points of the angel’s wings between their shoulder blades, and to dull the ache in their lower backs, translators have many other ways to spend the very elusive (almost utopian) spare time they gets between tight deadlines.

 When translators are not working, you will find them:

 Yes, that’s right.
 Most translators are avid readers.
 Translators are on a quest to find their own version of paradise.
-Occasionally they find one sentence in a whole book that leaves them gasping in delight and makes their hearts skip a beat.
-Such findings fill them both with the hope that skilful writers are not a dead species and with the reassurance that some writers can still handle a pen (or a keyboard) the way Middle Ages elite warriors handled a sword: with dexterity, precision, strength, and efficiency.
+Occasionally they find one sentence in a whole book that leave them gasping in delight and make their hearts skip a beat.
+Such findings fill them both with the hope that skilful writers are not an extinct species and the reassurance that some writers can still handle a pen (or a keyboard) the way Middle Ages elite warriors wielded a sword: with skill, precision, strength, and efficiency.

 Mentally Editing What They Just Read

 Often, translators will read a sentence and have three or four synonyms lined up to replace the verb or the subject.
-Once done, they immediately translate it in their mind (sometimes also provide alternate wording), and then remember that they are not on the clock.
+Once done, they immediately translate it in their mind (and sometimes they can also provide an alternate wording), and then remember that they are not on the clock.

 A professional bias?
 Of course not!

-As if they had not done enough writing, translators must have a creative outlet and since they have good writing skills, they will give creative writing a shot as it certainly engages a different part of their brains.
+As if they had not done enough writing, translators must have a creative outlet, and since they have good writing skills, they will give creative writing a shot as it engages a different part of their brains.
 The bashful ones will write in their mother tongues; the daredevils will write in their second or third language.

-When creative writing alone does not bring them a feeling of peace, they fall back on therapeutic writing.
+When creative writing alone does not bring them peace, they fall back on therapeutic writing.
 There is no better way to release stress, to get the dark vibes out of their system, and sometimes to step back far enough to find a solution or to make a decision.

 Avoiding Parties Like the Plague